 The annual wildebeest migration of East Africa is not only the biggest of its kind, but it is also one of the last remaining large mammal migrations in the world.
 On this exclusive safari you will be taken right to the heart of the action, to the very middle of the famed Masai Mara Game Reserve in Kenya.

 Your camp has the best access to all the major crossing points and to the vast plains where the wildebeest graze.
-This safari has been carefully timed to catch the migration coming into Kenya.
+The Kenya Great Migration and Flamingo Safari has been carefully timed to catch the migration coming into Kenya.
 It is a time when the predators are hungry and the crocodiles are waiting.
 It is also a time of year when there are fewer vehicles than at the height of the season (in August and September).

 There is only space for a maximum of 3 participants.
 Only one departure per year.